 What is a teen growth spurt?

-For girls, the growth spurt often starts earlier, around the age of 10 or 11, and reaches its peak at 12 or 13.
-Afterward, the growth rate gradually slows down until they gain their final adult height, which is usually achieved by 16 to 18.
+For young girls, the onset of the growth spurt often commences earlier, typically around the age of 10 or 11, reaching its zenith at around 12 or 13.
+Subsequently, the pace of growth gradually tapers off, culminating in the attainment of their final adult stature, a milestone typically achieved between 16 and 18 years of age.

-In contrast, boys usually experience their growth spurt later than girls.
-It typically begins around the age of 12 or 13 and peaks at 14 or 15.
-After that, they may continue to grow until 18 or even slightly beyond.
+In sharp contrast, young boys usually embark on their growth spurt a bit later than their female counterparts.
+Their growth typically commences around the ages of 12 or 13, reaching its pinnacle at approximately 14 or 15.
+Beyond this phase, some may continue to grow until the age of 18 or even slightly beyond.

 What are the signs of a teen growth spurt?